 At the younger end of the spectrum, boys are affected slightly more than girls and the curve is often left-sided.
 Towards the upper end of the age spectrum, the condition is more prevalent in girls and the curve tends to be right-sided.

 Children with juvenile scoliosis generally have a high risk of progression of their curve.
 Seven out of ten children with this condition will worsen and require active treatment with scoliosis bracing.

-In juvenile scoliosis where there are curves between 10 and 25 degrees, Schroth physiotherapy may be able to make some correction or control the curve.
+In juvenile scoliosis, where there are curves between 10 and 25 degrees, Schroth physiotherapy may be able to make some corrections or control the curve.
 However, once the curve is greater than 25 degrees it is usually too large for physiotherapy alone to manage and physio in conjunction with scoliosis bracing is recommended.

-The scans are from a three-year-old boy with juvenile idiopathic scoliosis.
+These scans are from a three-year-old boy with juvenile idiopathic scoliosis.
 He first came to us with a single thoracic curve and was hypermobile.
-He was fitted with a bespoke brace and had custom foot orthotics fitted to aid with his hypermobile pes planus (flat feet).
-Overall, he responded to bracing incredibly well.
+He was fitted with a bespoke Cheneau-Gensingen brace and had custom foot orthotics fitted to aid with his hypermobile pes planus (flat feet).
+Overall, he responded very well to bracing.